Tetanus is an infection of the nervous system with a type of bacteria that is potentially deadly, called Clostridium tetani (C tetani).

 Wounds on the head or face seem to be more dangerous than those on other parts of the body.
 If the person survives the acute illness, recovery is generally complete.
 Uncorrected episodes of hypoxia (lack of oxygen) caused by muscle spasms in the throat may lead to irreversible brain damage.

-Acute means sudden or severe.
+Acute means sudden.
 Acute symptoms appear, change, or worsen rapidly.
 It is the opposite of chronic.Read Article Now Book Mark Article

 A bluish color to the skin or mucous membrane is usually due to a lack of oxygen in the blood.
 The medical term is cyanosis.Read Article Now Book Mark Article